-At 8 a.m.
-EDT, the center of Isis was about 80 miles north of Los Mochis, the weather service said.
-It was moving north about 10 mph.
+At 11 a.m.
+EDT, the center of Isis was about 100 miles north of Los Mochis and 270 miles south of the border city of Douglas, Ariz.
+The hurricane center said it was moving north about 9 mph.

-A few cars sent up a muddy spray as they pressed through water above bumper level in the streets of this city of 300,000.
+A few cars sent up a muddy spray as they pressed through water above bumper level in the streets of Los Mochis, a city of 300,000.

 Maria Florencia Pedroza, one of about 500 people who fled low-lying neighborhoods, said she went to a Red Cross shelter at a school when water started coming into her house.